tgroshon/maze-kata/README.md

 user stories first.

 Don’t worry about building the perfect solution.
 (Gold-plating is not a plus.)

-Instead, your solution will be graded on the following criteria in this order:
+Instead, your solution prioritize the following items, in this order:

 - Demonstrated approach to testing and validation best practices (unit, integration, end-to-end, etc)